 you might also like…

 Safety on and around college campuses is a subject of utmost importance.

 At The Princeton Review, we have long urged college students to be mindful of safety in all aspects of their campus and personal lives.
 We also have encouraged college applicants to consider safety issues as they research, visit, and choose colleges best for them.
 In our online school profiles, our college guidebooks, and our admission services with students, we provide guidance to students about campus safety issues.
+You can read more about the campus safety information available in our online school profiles here: princetonreview.com/safety/press-release/.
 We also provide information on this page.

 We share below our core beliefs about the subject of campus safety, plus links to resources for students.
 We continually review and update this page and encourage your feedback to us at email@example.com.